Getting Into It

 Another area that Snowflake shines when compared to RedShift is with initial setup time and effort.
 With Snowflake, setting up your data solution is much simpler.
 Snowflake abstracts the components such that the end-users can get up and go quickly.
 All the setup and maintenance is handled by the Snowflake architecture, taking that work off of the hands of users.

 Lastly, RedShift is an Amazon product.
 As such, it is only compatible with AWS cloud infrastructures.
 An argument could be made for cloud vendor lock-in.
 It is abnormal for companies to switch cloud platforms.
 In any case, it’s good to have a full picture of all the options available as well as their benefits and pitfalls.

 Benefits over Azure Synapse Analytics?

 Recently the naming for Azure’s Data Warehouse switched over to Synapse Analytics.
 When comparing Snowflake to the old Data Warehouse, it was a much easier win for Snowflake.
-When Azure upgraded their data platform offering, they opted to allow for users to segment the compute and storage costs, just like snowflake, so now they have parity in that area.
-Azure also now allows for pausing of compute for Synapse Analytics which makes it harder to find benefits between the two options.
+When Azure upgraded their data platform offering, they opted to allow for users to segment the compute and storage costs, just like Snowflake, so now they have parity in that area.
+Azure also now allows for pausing of computing for Synapse Analytics which makes it harder to find benefits between the two options.